kids encyclopedia robot

 Aaron McGruder was born in Chicago, Illinois.
 When Aaron was six years old, his family moved to Columbia, Maryland, after his father accepted a job with the National Transportation Safety Board.
 McGruder has an older brother.

 McGruder attended the Jesuit school, Loyola Blakefield, from grades seven to nine.
-Following two years he left the school and transferred to public high school, Oakland Mills High School and the University of Maryland, from which he graduated with a degree in African American Studies.
+After two years he left the school and transferred to the public Oakland Mills High School.
+At the University of Maryland, he graduated with a degree in African American Studies.

 Career